AsahiLinux/docs/Glossary.md

 ### S
 * **SBU**: Sideband Use.
 Two pins on Type C connectors free to be used for random stuff, not defined by the Type C standard itself.
+* **SecureROM**: The BootROM of the M1.
+This is in charge of reading SFR from NOR and passing control to it, or falling back to DFU mode.
 * **SEP**: Secure Enclave Processor.
 The M1's built-in HSM/TPM/etc device.
 Handles Touch ID and most crypto, as well as boot policy decisions.
 Harmless to Linux, but we can use its features if we want to.
 * **SFR**: System Firmware, the portion of firmware stored in NOR flash.
 This includes the first stage of iBoot, which will boot the second stage from the OS partition.
 * **SIP**: System Integrity Protection.
 Also called "rootless", where the macOS kernel stops even root from doing some things.